circleference/QuizUpRemake/README.md

 - Added note in the avatar changer
 - My dumbass accidentally set "Change pen color" instead of "Change text color" in the SFE+ engine.
 Fixed that as well.
+- Clicking "Custom quiz" will no longer force you to enter a level code and can now be aborted by inputting "quit"